Compagnie des phosphates de Gafsa: Post-independence (1956–2011)

 After independence, in 1956 the different subsidiaries of the CPGCFG were progressively nationalized.

 In 1962 the Compagnie des Phosphates Tunisien de M’dhilla became entirely Tunisian-owned.

 In 1969 the Compagnie des Phosphates Tunisien de M’dhilla merged with the CPGCFG.

-In 1976 the STEPHOS and CPGCFG merged under the name of CPG, entirely owned by theTunisian government.
+In 1976 the STEPHOS and CPGCFG merged under the name of CPG, entirely owned by the Tunisian government.

 The first open pit mine began operation in Kef Schfaier in 1978.

 That year the research center was created.

 In the early 1990s with World Bank support the company mechanized its operations and concentrated on open pit operations.

 In 1994 the CTG merged with the Groupe Chimique Tunisien (GCT), based in Tunis, a public company that converts phosphate into products such as phosphoric acid and fertilizers.

 The Tunisian Chemical Group (GCT) is the result of the merger of five phosphate processing companies, namely the Société Industrielle d'Acide Phosphorique et d'Engrais à Sfax, the Industries Chimiques Maghrébines à Gabès, the Société Arabe des Engrais Phosphatés et Azotés à Gabès, the Engrais de Gabès and the Industrie Chimique de Gafsa.

 A single general director was named for the CPG and its sister company the GCT.

 In 1996 CPG and GCT merged their management structure.

 Mohamed Fadhel Khalil (died 2017), former Minister of Social Affairs (1992–96), was chief executive officer of the company.

 The last underground mine, Redeyef, closed in 2006.

 The CPG is the only large employer in Gafsa.

 In January 2008 the company announced that it was cutting local employees from 11,000 to 5,000.

 The local branch of the workers' union was occupied by a group of well-educated young people, and tents were pitched on the train tracks leading from the phosphate mines.

 The protesters were joined by unemployed people, their relatives, trade unionists and even some CPG staff.

 The police blocked the roads and opened fire on the demonstrators.

 The government imposed a strict censorship on reporting about the events in the Tunisian media, although some news appeared in the international press.

 These events were a precursor to the revolution of 2010–11.

 In 2006 a partnership was agreed to form Tunisian Indian Fertilizers (TIFERT) as a joint venture owned 70% by CPG-GCT and 30% by two Indian companies, with the purpose of manufacturing phosphate fertilizers, mainly for export.

 The two Indian companies, each with 15%, were Coromandel International and Gujarat State Fertilizers and Chemicals.

 The partnership entered into force in 2011.

 In 2008 Tunisia produced over 1 million tons of phosphoric acid, 863 tons of triple super phosphate (TSP) and 1 million tons of diammonium phosphate (DAP).

 By 2010 the company was the fifth largest phosphate producer in the world.

 That year the company produced 8 million tons of phosphate and accounted for 10% of Tunisian exports and 4% of the Tunisian GDP.